cLegob/MCDiscordAltHub/README.md

 fill in the missing information inside index.js and inside .env

-if you're joining to a LAN server, make sure to uncomment the port and fill in the correct port number
+if you're joining to a LAN server, make sure to uncomment "port: " and fill in the correct port number

 finally, make sure everything is inside a folder, and run the appropriate runnable for your system (if you're on linux you may have to type "sudo chmod +x linux-runner" into the terminal)